Michal-lis/imu_stm32_discovery/README.md

 The project was split into 2 parts:
 ### IMU control
-Contained in IMU_c code to work with the STM board, include some simple operations like light a LED oriented towards north or the one that is in the lowest point. middlewares and mdk-arm given by Keil uVision and gcc/makefiles. oard - stm32f3discovery board specific files and utilities - serial port init - leds control - button control imulib - library of imu related functions - Madgwick filter fusion algs (adapted/optimized) - on-board IMU devices read/initialize in correct aerospace order (optimized) - set of IMU/AHRS helper functions
+Contained in IMU_c code to work with the STM board, include some simple operations like light a LED oriented towards north or the one that is in the lowest point.
+* middlewares and mdk-arm given by Keil uVision and gcc/makefiles.
+* board - stm32f3discovery board specific files and utilities - serial port init - leds control - button control
+* imulib - library of imu related functions
+* Madgwick filter fusion algs (adapted/optimized)
+* on-board IMU devices read/initialize in correct aerospace order (optimized)
+* set of IMU/AHRS helper functions
-CMSIS - ARM CORTEX M3 support definitions STM32F30x_StdPeriph_Driver - CPU support package for STM32F3
+* CMSIS - ARM CORTEX M3 support definitions
+* STM32F30x_StdPeriph_Driver - CPU support package for STM32F3
-STM32_USB-FS-Device_Driver - CPU support package for USB endpoint
+* STM32_USB-FS-Device_Driver - CPU support package for USB endpoint

 Using the com.m file the data was transferred to a local server via USB and saved as .mat files for further processing and visualisations in Matlab.